 AIDE Student Resources - COVID-19

-As continue with remote classes for the semester, many instructors will be using digital platforms for teaching and learning.
+As we continue with remote classes for the semester, many instructors will be using digital platforms for teaching and learning.

 - It is very important to communicate with your instructor and stay up-to-date on how they plan to teach the course and their expectations for you.